 Headquartered in Phoenix, CableAmerica developed cable television systems in nine states.
 Its Arizona operations were recently acquired by Cox Communications, the largest cable provider in Arizona.

 In 1998, Jackson was inducted into the Arizona Cable Telecommunications Pioneer Hall of Fame.
 He is a member of the Institute of Electrical and Electronic Engineers, as well as the university's Electrical Engineering Academy and Engineering Roundtable.
-He received the university's Board of Control Silver Medal in 2000.
+He received the university's Board of Trustees Silver Medal in 2000.
 He and his wife, Gloria, have established an endowed scholarship for undergraduate students majoring in electrical engineering, with preference to graduates of his alma mater, Calumet High School.

 John A. Benaglio earned a BS in Business Administration in 1970 and is now a partner in Heitkamp & Thumann Group, which owns more than 20 companies in the metal and plastic-forming industries.
 He is also chair of the managing board for H&T Battery Components division, the leading global independent manufacturer of battery components, with operations on three continents.

 Benaglio has worked in Hong Kong, Singapore, and now in Germany, where the firm is headquartered.
 He has addressed Tech students regarding his business experiences and has established an international student co-op program with H&T.

 He brings a global perspective to Michigan Tech as a member of advisory groups for International Advancement and for the School of Business and Economics.
 He also supports Tech athletics, having played football in his college days.

 Amy L. (Grisdale) Trahey and Kevin North will receive Outstanding Young Alumni Awards.